 With 3 wholesome ingredients, this paleo vanilla ice cream will become your favorite treat year round.

-Place the ice cream bowl in the freezer 12 hours before or according to the manufacturer's instructions.
+Place the ice cream maker bowl in the freezer 12 hours before or according to the manufacturer's instructions.

 Combine coconut milk, cream and maple syrup in a blender until smooth and frothy (about 2-3 minutes).
-Pour the mixture in the ice cream bowl and churn according to the manufacturer's instructions.
+Pour the mixture in the previously-frozen ice cream bowl and churn according to the manufacturer's instructions.

 Add vanilla extract or scrape vanilla seeds from the beans with a butter knife and add directly into the ice cream bowl as its churning.